am-tropin/restaurant-europe/README.md

 - The dataset of TripAdvisor's data is from [Kaggle](https://www.kaggle.com/datasets/stefanoleone992/tripadvisor-european-restaurants).

-## Machine learning approach
+## Machine Learning problems

+- The first ML problem is classification of restaurants.
+The given problem was solved by using a few classifiers using **scikit-learn**.

+    - Classificaton of Italian restaurants by "Serves Alcohol" feature.
+The **XGBoost** model has the best accuracy score - 77%.
+    - Classificaton of the UK restaurants by "Vegetarian Friendly" feature.
+The **Random Forest** model has the best accuracy score - **95%**.
+    - Classificaton of German restaurants by "price_level" feature.
+The **Gradient Boosting** model has the best accuracy score - **74%**.

+The result is in the [restaurant_classification.ipynb](https://github.com/am-tropin/restaurant-europe/blob/main/restaurant_classification.ipynb) notebook.

-- The problem is building a **content-based recommender** by restaurant features.
+- The second ML problem is building a **content-based recommender** by restaurant features.
 The given problem was solved by using **the SciPy's Jaccord metric** in the [restaurant_recommender.ipynb](https://github.com/am-tropin/restaurant-europe/blob/main/restaurant_recommender.ipynb) notebook.

 ## The Dashboard